From humble beginnings to the creation of iconic toys that captured the hearts and imaginations of generations, Frank Hornby’s story.

-It’s a wonderful coincidence that the year I launch this blog (2013) is also the 150th anniversary of Frank Hornby – the toy making visionary behind the trains I love but three of the most popular toys of the 20th century and who inspired generations of children.
+It’s a wonderful coincidence that the year I launch this blog (2013) is also the 150th anniversary of Frank Hornby – the toy-making visionary behind the trains I love and of three of the most popular toys of the 20th century that inspired generations of children, including me!

 It’s a mark of his genius that although he would later become famous as the inventor of mechanical toys with a gift for manufacturing he had very humble beginnings with no formal background in engineering.